Clean Power Happy Hour, June 15th, Anchorage

 Interested in learning about options to save money on your utility bills?
 Join us on June 15th at 49th State Brewing Company to learn about low cost ways save money on utility bills in residential and commercial buildings.
 Our guest speaker will tell how renewable energy installations and efficiency upgrades helped them rise out of energy poverty.

 The event will start at 6:00 pm at 49th State Brewing Company downtown Anchorage, with food and drinks, and a discussion on energy efficiency to follow!

 Bring a copy of your most recent utility bill.
 We will compare the costs of your homes, homes in Anchorage, and homes in rural Alaska.

-Andy Baker of Your Clean Energy is hosting an Anchorage Solar tour on June 15th.
-More info TBA
+Andy Baker of Your Clean Energy is hosting the 9th annual Anchorage Solar tour on Saturday June 17th.

 ARENA training, June 19th

 The Arctic Remote Energy Networks Academy (ARENA) program focuses on sharing knowledge and establishing professional networks related to microgrids and integration of renewable energy resources for remote Arctic communities.

 ARENA is an endorsed project of the Arctic Council’s Sustainable Development Working Group.
 The United States, Canada, Finland, Iceland, Gwich’in Council International, and the Aleut International Association are co-leading the 2017 program.